 Transwell cell migration and invasion assays

 To assess cell migration and invasion, we employed Transwell compartments with eight-micrometer pore membranes obtained from Corning (NY).
-Specifically, for the migration assay, we seeded 6×104 cells into the upper compartment in serum-free medium containing 5 µM or 10 µM osimertinib and incubated them for 48 h in a 37 °C humidified atmosphere containing 5% CO2.
-For the invasion assay, we added Matrigel (BD Biosciences, San Jose, CA) to each well, seeded 15×104 cells in medium containing 5 µM or 10 µM osimertinib in each well, and incubated the plate for 72 h.
+Specifically, for the migration assay, we seeded 6×104 cells into the upper compartment in serum-free medium containing 5 µM or 10 µM Osimertinib and incubated them for 48 h in a 37 °C humidified atmosphere containing 5% CO2.
+For the invasion assay, we added Matrigel (BD Biosciences, San Jose, CA) to each well, seeded 15×104 cells in medium containing 5 µM or 10 µM Osimertinib in each well, and incubated the plate for 72 h.
 Following incubation, formalin solution (Solarbio, 10% neutral buffered formalin) was used to fix the migrated cells in the lower chamber of each Transwell compartment, and these cells were then stained for 20 minutes at room temperature with 0.5% crystal violet.
 Subsequently, we calculated the average number of migrated cells in five random fields of view (at 40× magnification) using an upright fluorescence microscope from Nikon (Tokyo, Japan).

 RNA sequencing (RNA-seq) library construction, sequencing and data analysis